TDH Holdings Inc. (PETZ): Skating on Thin Ice? We Know the Answer

-TDH Holdings Inc. (NASDAQ:PETZ) went down by -0.57% from its latest closing price compared to the recent 1-year high of $9.40.
-The company’s stock price has collected 6.51% of gains in the last five trading sessions.
+TDH Holdings Inc. (NASDAQ:PETZ) went down by -9.43% from its latest closing price compared to the recent 1-year high of $9.40.
+The company’s stock price has collected -12.53% of loss in the last five trading sessions.

 Is It Worth Investing in TDH Holdings Inc. (NASDAQ :PETZ) Right Now?